Skip to main content

 Translation Settings

-Customize the form to ensure it aligns with your brand's tone and terminology.
+Customize the idea form to align with your brand’s tone and terminology, or adjust the language entirely to match your company’s style.

 Import Settings